What are the camp hours?

-Send your camper with a nutritionally-balanced lunch and snacks.
-Keep in mind there are NO refrigerators or microwaves at camp.
-Packing lunch in an insulated bag or hard-top cooler is recommended, labeled with your camper’s name.
+Please send your camper with a nutritionally-balanced lunch and snacks.
+Please keep in mind that there are no refrigerators or microwaves available at camp.
+Packing lunch in an insulated bag or hard top cooler is recommended, labeled with your camper’s name.
 Check individual camp locations for Food Bank of DE or lunch provided by School District.

 What happens on rainy days?

-What if my camper loses something while at camp?
+What if your camper loses something while at camp?

 Campers will receive one t-shirt per week prior to their first off-site field trip.
-Campers MUST WEAR their camp t-shirt when they go on a field trip.
-(Financial aid recipients will not receive a camp t-shirt.)
+Campers MUST WEAR their Camp T-shirt when they go on a field trip.
+Financial Aid recipients will receive 2 camp shirts total.

 Will my child go on a field trip?

-What if I need to pick my camper up early from camp?
+What if you need to pick your camper up early from camp?

-Our staff is comprised of teachers, counselors, and college students from the local area.
-All staff must pass a background check, child abuse registry, and rapid drug screen through New Castle County’s Human Resources Department.
+Our staff is comprised of teachers, counselors and college students from the local area.
+All staff must pass background check, child abuse registry and rapid drug screen through New Castle County’s Human Resources Department.
 Staff is also required to be fingerprinted by Delaware State Police, Troop 2 location.